 After the appointment of Assistant Professor at the University of Minnesota, he started his private practice in Southeast Iowa in 1994.

 Presently, Dr. Dhuna is a Clinical Adjunct Assistant Professor of Neurology at the University of Iowa.
 He holds the position of Director of Inpatient Rehabilitation, Sleep Lab and EEG Lab and Primary Stroke Program at Great River Medical Center.
 He is also the Director of the Sleep Lab at the Keokuk Area Hospital and Ft.
 Madison Community Hospital.
-Dr Dhuna is Board Certified in Neurology, Clinical Neurophysiology, Sleep Medicine, Headache Medicine and in NeuroRehabilitation.
+Dr Dhuna is Board Certified in Neurology, Clinical Neurophysiology, Sleep Medicine and Headache Medicine.

 Dr. Raval has been practicing neurology for over 25 years.
 He was most recently employed at Yankton Medical Center in South Dakota.
 Prior to that, he practiced neurology at Trimark Physician Group in Fort Dodge for eighteen years.

 Dr. Raval completed his residency in Neurology at the University of Arkansas for Medical Sciences.
 He also completed a fellowship in Neurophysiology at the University of South Alabama Medical Center.
 Dr. Raval is board eligible in Internal Medicine and Neurology.
 Dr. and Mrs. Raval are very happy to be returning to Iowa where both of their sons reside.